 a.
 Contact public and private landowners, agencies, and nonprofit organizations to find out about volunteer opportunities.
+(See appendix B: Resources for information on control)

 BMP M-11: Minimize soil displacement from the trail/roadway and soil degradation outside the traveled portion; disturbed soils may create favorable conditions for the establishment and spread of invasive plants.